vladak/openbsd-qemu/README.md

   - use bash instead of `/bin/sh`
   - store `install.conf`, `disklabel`, `boot.conf` and `install.site` files separately
   - create `random.seed` for the install
+  - used HTTPs instead of rsync, still keeping distinct location for the public key used by `signify` to verify the install sets

 The script assumes a Linux distribution with the necessary tools such as `curl`, `ssh`, `openbsd-signify`, the Qemu itself, etc.